Exponentially decreasing critical detection efficiency for any Bell inequality

 {\em Summary and outlook.---}In this work, we addressed the problem of reducing the detection efficiency requirements for loophole-free Bell experiments in order to achieve loophole-free Bell tests over longer distances.
 We presented a method that, when applied to any given Bell inequality, produces a new Bell inequality by taking a penalized product of $N$~copies of it, for which the critical detection efficiency decays exponentially with~$N$.
 This implies that the critical detection efficiency can be drastically reduced in experiments using photon sources that allow for encoding multiple copies of a qubit-qubit (or qudit-qudit) entangled state on a single pair of particles.
 Examples of such sources are hyperentanglement sources and sources of high-dimensional entanglement.

 We applied our method to several binary Bell inequalities and found that the lowest detection efficiencies occur for the PNP CHSH inequality.
 The advantage of the CHSH inequality is in terms of both critical detection efficiency and visibility of the violation.
-Our method can be applied to any Bell inequality with more outcomes, given that Result~\ref{th:bell_N} can be extended to an arbitrary number of outcomes.
 A natural target for future work is to identify Bell inequalities for which the critical detection efficiencies are low enough for mid-distance photonic loophole-free Bell tests and related applications such as device-independent quantum key distribution.

-Other important questions deserve separate investigation.
-For instance, we believe that the bound on the penalty coefficient $\kappa$ in Result~\ref{th:bell_N} can be significantly lowered.
-Another relevant problem is the calculation of $P$ values for PNP Bell inequalities, which would depend on the value of the penalty term.
+Another relevant problem is the calculation of $p$-values for PNP Bell inequalities, which would depend on the value of the penalty term.
 Finally, it is interesting to see whether PNP Bell inequalities can be used for a single-shot Bell test~\cite{araujo2020bell}.

+{\em Note added.---} A few years after completion of this work, some authors of this article have identified that the identified relation in Eq.~\eqref{eq:opt_ab} is sub-optimal, and a slightly better strategy exists in quantum mechanics, which, although does not seem to admit a concise algebraic formulation.

 \onecolumngrid \begin{appendix}